Colin Smith (lepidopterist)

 In 2019, the Nepal government granted him honorary citizenship of Nepal for his achievements as well as international reputation.
-He is the third person to receive the honor after Sir Edmund Hillary and Tony Hagen, and before Um Hong-gil.
+He is the third person to receive the honour after Sir Edmund Hillary and Toni Hagen, and before Um Hong-gil.

+Smith died due to a gastrointestinal stromal tumor at Hariyokharka Hospital in Pokhara, on 4 November 2023.
+He was 87.